aquajach/quick_tweets/README.md

   2. /statuses/user_timeline, to get the recents tweets in users timeline, check [the detail](https://github.com/aquajach/quick_tweets/blob/master/lib/twitter_api.rb#L35)

   Note: 1) is skipped if bearer token (that never expires) has been saved as a environment variable

+* The timeline of a specific user is cached for 5 minutes in the app

+* Images and other rich format in tweets are not supported yet, but @mention tag works

 **b.
 Local environment setup**